yingyang0729/Fip_1054git/README.md

 6. merge files into laptop: git pull origin -b dev.tvr.fipfiles
 7. merge the branch to the main branch on the remote.

+[The developer assigns the screenshot of the git processing here.]

 ## History
 TODO: The Ai and PSD file already submit for Jarrod's and Justin's course.
 So, in the repo, it just contains the web file.